 Fecal Incontinence Treatment in Wichita, KS

 Fecal incontinence refers to problems associated with bowel control, specifically the inability to restrict a bowel movement before reaching a restroom.
 As board certified, fellowship trained gastroenterologists, the physicians of KU-Wichita Gastroenterology in Wichita, Kansas specialize in diagnosing and treating fecal incontinence.
-If you suspect that you may be experiencing symptoms of fecal incontinence, call (316) 293-3455 to schedule an appointment in Wichita, KS today!
+If you suspect that you may be experiencing symptoms of fecal incontinence, call (316) 293-3455 to schedule an appointment at our gastroenterology office in Wichita, KS today!

 About 18 million adults in the United States have fecal incontinence with women being slightly more susceptible to it.
 If you have had any of the following conditions your risk of experiencing fecal Incontinence can be increased: